KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-AC-aseag.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Advent by Jopyth](https://github.com/Jopyth/MMM-Advent)

 1. Typo: Found `Magic Mirror` in file `MMM-Advent.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-air-raid-monitor-ua by PavlenkoM](https://github.com/PavlenkoM/MMM-air-raid-monitor-ua)